skyrimunificationproject/skyrimunificationproject.github.io/adventures.markdown

    * JS Unique Utopia Se - Rings
    * Mystic Condenser
 Additional Patches N-Z: (select only)
-   * Obscure's College of Winterhold
+   * Obscure's College of Winterhold (only if you are not installing Project Arch)
-   * Quaint Raven Rock (Arch: may need to rerun this step after installing Arch)
    * Reliquary of Myth - Artifact Overhaul
    * RS Children
    * Thieves Guild Requirements